ember-learn/guides-source/guides/v3.17.0/routing/asynchronous-routing.md

 aborted, no new destination route templates are rendered, and an error is logged to the console.

-You can configure this error-handling logic via the `error` handler on the route's `actions` hash.
+You can configure this error-handling logic via the `error` handler.
 When a promise rejects, an `error` event will be fired on that route and bubble up to `route:application`'s default error handler unless it is handled by a custom error handler along the way, e.g.:

 ```javascript {data-filename=app/routes/good-for-nothing.js}
 import Route from '@ember/routing/route';